apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``2`` = cache only for image types
    -  ``3`` = cache for all but text content-types

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_authentication INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_authentication INT 0

    When enabled (``1``), Traffic Server ignores ``WWW-Authentication`` headers in responses ``WWW-Authentication`` headers are removed and not cached.

-.. ts:confvar:: CONFIG proxy.config.http.cache.cache_urls_that_look_dynamic INT 1
+.. ts:cv:: CONFIG proxy.config.http.cache.cache_urls_that_look_dynamic INT 1
    :reloadable:

    Enables (``1``) or disables (``0``) caching of URLs that look dynamic, i.e.: URLs that end in *``.asp``* or contain a question mark (*``?``*), a semicolon (*``;``*), or *``cgi``*.
 For a full list, please refer to `HttpTransact::url_looks_dynamic </link/to/doxygen>`_

-.. ts:confvar:: CONFIG proxy.config.http.cache.enable_default_vary_headers INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.enable_default_vary_headers INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) caching of alternate versions of HTTP objects that do not contain the ``Vary`` header.

-.. ts:confvar:: CONFIG proxy.config.http.cache.when_to_revalidate INT 0
+.. ts:cv:: CONFIG proxy.config.http.cache.when_to_revalidate INT 0
    :reloadable:

    Specifies when to revalidate content: